-Rich and buttery, these gluten-free lemon shortbread cookies are a fun holiday treat that everyone can enjoy.
+Rich and buttery, these gluten-free lemon poppy seed shortbread cookies are a fun holiday treat that everyone can enjoy.

 The almond flour in this recipe provides a nice crumbly base for the shortbread, while the arrowroot powder helps to give them a little extra starch to help create crispy texture.
 I opted to cut my cookies into perfect circles, however, feel free to create any holiday shape you like!